Emerson College: Emerson Independent Video

+Student Magazines and Newspapers

 Emertainment Monthly

 Emertainment Monthly is Emerson College's official entertainment magazine.
 Modeled after professional entertainment journalism outlets like Entertainment Weekly, Emertainment Monthly has been nominated for several EVVY Awards and participates in major entertainment events as official members of the press.
 Emertainment Monthly received the title of Best in Show in the "Website Small School" Category by the Associated Collegiate Press in 2015.

 The Berkeley Beacon

 The Berkeley Beacon is Emerson's student-run, weekly print newspaper.
 In 2012, it became the first collegiate newspaper website with a responsive design.
 It received the titles of Best in Show in the "Four-Year Weekly" and "Website Small School" categories by the Associated Collegiate Press in 2015.

-Emerson Dance Company

-Dance plays a large role in the student culture at Emerson College.
-In the fall of 2007 Emerson student, Michael Lupacchino ('10), re-founded the Emerson Dance Company—an SGA recognized, inclusive organization focused on bringing an open outlet for dance to students of all levels, years, and majors at the college.
-The company holds bi-annual showcases at the end of every semester highlighting student dancers and choreographers, all of whom have auditioned at the start of every semester and applied to choreograph through a selection process run by the company's executive board.

-Emerson Dance Company (commonly referred to as EDC) also offers master classes, workshops, and events which are open to the entire Emerson community.
-In addition to participating in internal college activities, the group also engages in community service around the Boston area.
-The organization is actively involved with its alumni (inviting one back each semester to choreograph an alumni piece), as well as fellow college and professional level dance organizations around the Boston area (i.e. The Boston Ballet, Suffolk Dance, Northeastern Dance Company {NUDANCO}, and Urbanity Dance).
-The company has been advised by Senior Dancer-In-Residence in the college's Performing Arts Department, Marlena Yannetti, since its inception.
-Emerson Dance Company hosts its showcases in Emerson's state of the art theatres, including the newly renovated Paramount Center Mainstage.
+In 2025, the Beacon was ranked the second best college newspaper in the country by The Princeton Review, finishing behind Columbia University's Daily Spectator.

+Student performance organizations

+The college has several student groups focused on theater productions.
+This includes the BlueJay Theatre Collective, the college's newest founded in 2023;the emShakes Theatre Co. that focuses on Shakespeare and classic works "with a twist"; Kidding Around, focused on theatre for young audiences (TYA) and intergenerational audiences; the Mercutio Troupe, founded in 1972 as an all female Shakespeare group; turned into a organizations that focuses on creating art that test political intrigue.
+The RareWorks Theatre Company that produces new works and underrepresented plays; and a student-led subsect of Boston's CHUANG Stage, Boston's Asian American theatre company in residence at the Boston Center for the Arts (BCA).
+The college also dance troupes such as the Emerson Dance Company and the Emerson Urban Dance Theatre.
+The group was founded in 2006 by Michael Love as a way bring styles like hip-hop, street jazz, and rhythm tap to Emerson audiences.